 According to a recent report by Human Rights Watch, “more than one-third of Brazil’s 208 million people do not have access to a continuous water supply […]” (

 8, p.
 23).
 Each house therefore stores water in a tank on the roof, or in buckets; if these are not covered, they form perfect habitats for breeding mosquitoes.
 In this sense, human activity has an influence on disease burden and incidence.
 The complexity of the situation in Brazil thus illustrates the need for a multidisciplinary approach that links the health of people to the well-being of the environment and animals.
 A One Health perspective provides a promising conceptual framework and point of departure for addressing these linkages.

 Access to treatment in a decentralised system

 Little is known about how the various impairments associated with congenital Zika syndrome will affect the future development of the children.
-Yet, what is clear is that children with life-long Zika-associated conditions rely on continuous access to rehabilitation treatment, such as physical, occupational and speech therapy (13).
-Following the Zika epidemic, the Brazilian government has invested in 63 new specialised public rehabilitation centres for people with disabilities (8).
+Yet, what is clear is that children with life-long Zika-associated conditions rely on continuous access to rehabilitation treatment, such as physical, occupational and speech therapy (

 However, many of the mothers that Skråning met in the field came from smaller municipalities that did not offer such services, resulting in long journeys of 4–6 hours to urban centres for treatment sessions.
 A 17-year-old mother, whose son with microcephaly was one year and three months, explained that she had to leave her town at in the middle of the night to make it to the morning appointments in a larger city.
 She made this journey four times a week; twice to the governmental hospital in the city, and twice to the clinic run by Dr Melo.
 Due to the long travel distances, some mothers ended up spending the night at the clinic with their children.
 A mother of two children with autism and microcephaly explained: